-The project is not expected to decrease existing water quality conditions in the project vicinity because effective combinations of temporary and permanent erosion and sediment control would be implemented as a component of the project.
-In addition, the project would include Caltrans standard measures, and Best Management Practices would be implemented during construction to avoid and minimize potential impacts to water quality.
+The project is not anticipated to decrease existing water quality conditions in the project vicinity as effective combinations of temporary and permanent erosion and sediment control will be implemented as a component of the project to avoid and minimize potential impacts to water quality.
+[The following text has been added since the draft environmental document was circulated.]
+With implementation of these measures, the project will be consistent with this policy.

-California Coastal Act Chapter 3, Article 5 Land Resources
+Article 5 Land Resources